 It occurs in all ages due to the deficiency of calcium intake or due to some genetic disorder.

-It’s a chronic disorder affecting the muscles and bones, it’s accompanied by fatigue, memory, sleep and mood issues.
-A physical trauma, psychological stress, or surgery may originate from it.
-It amplifies the painful sensation by affecting the way your brain handles pain signals.
+It’s a chronic disorder affect the muscles and bones, it’s accompanied with fatigue, memory, sleep and mood issues.
+A physical trauma, psychological stress, or surgery may originate it.
+It amplifies the painful sensation by affecting the way your brain handle pain signals.
 It’s more common in women.

-It’s a nerve compression due to the slipping of any of the jelly-like material inside the discs that cushion your vertebrae causing nerve irritation, if it’s in the cervical vertebrae it will cause neck weakness.
+It’s a nerve compression due to the slipping of any of the jelly like material inside the discs that cushions your vertebrae causing nerve irritation, if it’s in the cervical vertebrae it will cause neck weakness.

 Massage, physiotherapy, resting, medication and even a surgical intervention will completely treat herniated disk especially if it’s causing unbearable and frequent neck pain.